The Outward Urge: Major themes

 Like many science fiction works of the period, this one became superseded by developments not long after it was written.
 In this account, the first space stations in Earth orbit are built in the 1990s, and the first Moon landings take place in the 2020s.
 Mars is described fairly accurately as a desert planet with no Martians, but there are plant forms in the bottom of the canali (which are implied to be a natural phenomenon).
 Venus is a watery planet with some primitive life forms, the most advanced of which are lungfish.

-The stories assume that little will have changed politically since the 1950s.
+Also a curious feature for someone reading it at the start of the 21st century, is that Wyndham assumes that by the early-to-mid 21st century little will have changed politically since the 1950s (another fairly common assumption in the science fiction of the time).
 The USSR still exists, capable of fighting a major nuclear war with the West.
 Britain is trying to keep up with the USA and USSR as a superpower, lagging slightly behind, but is their only rival worth mentioning.
 White minority rule still exists in South Africa, although most of the whites are massacred in an uprising in 2045, and around 2120 there is a second rising which forces out the Indians.

 Military conflict in space plays an important part in the novel, first between the Soviet Union and the West, and later between Brazil and Australia.